james-knippes/openlgr/README.md

 ### Running

-The `openswe1r` binary contained in the build directory is a drop-in replacement for `swep1rcr.exe`.
+The `openlgr` binary contained in the build directory is a drop-in replacement for `swep1rcr.exe`.
 Copy it to your game folder and run it.

 ### Development

-Development happens on GitHub at https://github.com/OpenSWE1R/openswe1r You can help by reviewing other peoples Pull-Requests or sending your own after forking.
+Development happens on GitHub at https://github.com/james-knippes/openlgr You can help by reviewing other peoples Pull-Requests or sending your own after forking.

 ---